pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

 	mvn help: It displays help information on Maven commands and options.

-mvn buid and mvn package

-	mvn compile: This command compiles the source code of the project and generates the .class files, placing them in the target/classes directory.
-It verifies whether the code is syntactically correct and can be converted into bytecode.

-	mvn package: This command takes the compiled code and packages it into a distributable format, such as a JAR, WAR, or EAR file, based on the project's packaging configuration in the POM (Project Object Model) file.
-The package phase includes compiling the source code, running the unit tests, and putting the compiled code and resources into an archive format suitable for distribution and deployment.

-	The main difference between the two is that mvn compile stops after compiling the source code and checking for errors, while mvn package goes further to create a deployable package with the compiled code, resources, and necessary metadata, which can be distributed and deployed to a runtime environment.
+**mvn package** : This is a Maven build lifecycle phase, specifically the package phase.
+When you run mvn package, Maven will execute all phases up to and including the package phase.
+In this phase, Maven will create the JAR or WAR file of your project based on the configuration in the project's POM (Project Object Model) file.
+This does not include the installation of the artifact into the local repository or a remote repository.

-The POM (Project Object Model) file
+**The POM (Project Object Model)** file
 Essential configuration file used in Apache Maven-based projects.
 It is an XML file that contains information about the project and configuration details to build the project.
 The POM file provides details about the project's structure, dependencies, build settings, and other essential information required for Maven to build the project correctly.

 key components of POM.xml

-	Project information: This includes the project's group ID, artifact ID, version, and other descriptive information.
+**Project information** : This includes the project's group ID, artifact ID, version, and other descriptive information.
-	Dependencies: These are the external libraries or modules required by the project.
+**Dependencies** : These are the external libraries or modules required by the project.
-	Build settings: This includes information about plugins, goals, and other configurations for building the project.
+**Build settings** : This includes information about plugins, goals, and other configurations for building the project.
-	Repositories: These are the locations where Maven can look for dependencies needed to build the project.
+**Repositories** : These are the locations where Maven can look for dependencies needed to build the project.

-The Maven build and Maven package
+**The Maven build and Maven package**

  The Maven build and Maven package commands are both used in the context of building and packaging a Maven project, but they serve different purposes:

-	Maven Build Command: The mvn build command is a generic command that is used to build the project.
+**Maven Build** Command: The mvn build command is a generic command that is used to build the project.
 It triggers the default lifecycle up to the package phase.
 This means it will compile the source code, run any tests, and package the compiled code into a JAR, WAR, or any other format defined in the project configuration.

-	Maven Package Command: The mvn package command is specifically used to execute the package phase of the Maven build lifecycle.
+**Maven Package** Command: The mvn package command is specifically used to execute the package phase of the Maven build lifecycle.
 This phase is responsible for taking the compiled code and packaging it into its distributable format, such as a JAR, WAR, or EAR file, depending on the type of the project.

-	The package phase is part of the default Maven lifecycle and is usually executed after the compile and test phases.
-It collects all the compiled classes, resources, and other necessary files and packages them according to the project's packaging type.
-For example, for a JAR project, it creates a JAR file containing the compiled classes and resources.

-	In summary, while the mvn build command is more generic and triggers the build process up to the package phase, the mvn package command specifically executes the package phase to create the distributable package as defined by the project configuration.
+**In summary, while the mvn build command is more generic and triggers the build process up to the package phase, the mvn package command specifically executes the package phase to create the distributable package as defined by the project configuration.**

-TestNG
+# Selenium

+**TestNG**

 TestNG is a testing framework inspired by JUnit and NUnit but introducing new functionalities that make it more powerful and easier to use, especially for complex and integrated test scenarios.
 It is designed to cover all categories of tests: unit, functional, end-to-end, integration, etc., and it is suitable for all types of applications.

 	Here are some key features and components of the TestNG framework:

-	Annotations: TestNG provides various annotations like @Test, @BeforeMethod, @AfterMethod, @BeforeClass, @AfterClass, etc., to facilitate the creation of test cases and the execution of setup and teardown operations.
+**Annotations**: TestNG provides various annotations like @Test, @BeforeMethod, @AfterMethod, @BeforeClass, @AfterClass, etc., to facilitate the creation of test cases and the execution of setup and teardown operations.

-	Assertions: TestNG provides a rich set of assertion methods for verifying the expected behavior of the application during the test execution.
+**Assertions**: TestNG provides a rich set of assertion methods for verifying the expected behavior of the application during the test execution.

-	Grouping and Prioritizing: TestNG allows you to group test methods and prioritize the execution order, which is particularly useful when dealing with multiple test cases.
+**Grouping and Prioritizing**: TestNG allows you to group test methods and prioritize the execution order, which is particularly useful when dealing with multiple test cases.

-	Parameterization: TestNG supports data-driven testing, allowing you to run the same test method with different sets of data.
+**Parameterization** : TestNG supports data-driven testing, allowing you to run the same test method with different sets of data.

-	Listeners: TestNG provides a way to implement custom listeners that can perform actions based on the events that occur during the test execution.
+**Listeners**: TestNG provides a way to implement custom listeners that can perform actions based on the events that occur during the test execution.

-	Test Configuration: TestNG allows the configuration of test suites and provides flexibility in defining suite parameters, test dependencies, parallel execution, and more.
+**Test Configuration**: TestNG allows the configuration of test suites and provides flexibility in defining suite parameters, test dependencies, parallel execution, and more.

-	TestNG is widely used in the Java ecosystem for testing applications and has gained popularity due to its flexibility and advanced features, making it a preferred choice for developers and testers when implementing test automation for complex projects.

-To launch a browser using Selenium in Java
+**launch a browser using Selenium in Java**

-	To launch a browser using Selenium in Java, you need to have the appropriate Selenium WebDriver libraries and the corresponding driver executable for the browser you intend to automate.
+To launch a browser using Selenium in Java, you need to have the appropriate **Selenium WebDriver** libraries and the corresponding driver executable for the browser you intend to automate.
 Here's a basic example using the Chrome browser:

-	Download the Selenium WebDriver for Java from the Selenium website and add it to your Java project's build path.
+**Download the Selenium WebDriver** for Java from the Selenium website and add it to your Java project's build path.

-	Download the ChromeDriver executable from the ChromeDriver website and place it in a location accessible by your Java project.
+**Download the ChromeDriver executable from the ChromeDriver website** and place it in a location accessible by your Java project.

 	Here's a basic code snippet for launching the Chrome browser using Selenium WebDriver in Java:
+---
 import org.openqa.selenium.WebDriver;
 import org.openqa.selenium.chrome.ChromeDriver;